joeromero/docs/cartodb_ui.md

 _You can stop at step two if you don't need to share your visualization.
 Keeping visualizations private can be useful for internal data analysis and gaining data insights._

-CartoDB lets you easily import your data in many different formats (Excel, CSV, XML, SHP, GeoJSON, [see all](data formats)) and from different sources (your own computer, a public URL, Google Drive, Dropbox).
+CartoDB lets you easily import your data in many different formats (Excel, CSV, XML, SHP, GeoJSON, [see all](data formats)) and from different sources (see all possibilities in [Importing data]).
 CartoDB includes interactive wizards taht make it easy to show your data on a map.
 Our wizards enable you to select what type of visualization you want to create, define legends and infowindows ([What is an infowindow?]) and select which information from your database you want to show.

 After you have created your visualization with our web interface, you can keep it private, share it with your colleagues, or publish it to the web either by sharing its URL or embedding it in your blog or CMS.